sommern/foss101/docker/gitkit-devcontainer/README.md

 ### 2.1.
 Build the image

 ```
-docker build -t gitkit-devcontainer:dev .
+docker build -t gitkit-devcontainer .
 ```

 ### 2.2.
 Test the image

-Manual testing: Assuming you just built the container, test it by running it the same way a user would, except use `gitkit-devcontainer:dev` instead.
+Manual testing: Assuming you just built the container, test it by running it the same way a user would, except use `hfossedu/gitkit-devcontainer:dev` instead.

 Automated testing: No such thing at this time.

 ### 2.3.
 Push/release the image

 ```
-docker tag gitkit-devcontainer:dev <<DOCKER IMAGE URL>>
+docker tag gitkit-devcontainer hfossedu/gitkit-devcontainer:latest
+docker login
-docker push <<DOCKER IMAGE URL>>
+docker push hfossedu/gitkit-devcontainer:latest
 ```

 ### 2.4.
 Notes